-Colville Tribes sue federal government over 2015 wildfire damage
+Colvilles sue federal government over 2015 wildfire damage

-NESPELEM, Okanogan County — The Confederated Tribes of the Colville Reservation have filed a lawsuit against the U.S. government, saying federal agencies failed to fulfill their legally required duties before, during and after the 2015 wildfires that burned more than 375 square miles (971 square kilometers) and turned parts of the reservation in North Central Washington into a “moonscape.”
+NESPELEM, Wash.
+(AP) — The Confederated Tribes of the Colville Reservation have filed a lawsuit against the U.S. government, saying federal agencies failed to fulfill their legally required duties before, during and after the 2015 wildfires that burned more than 375 square miles (971 square kilometers) and turned parts of the reservation in northeastern Washington state into a “moonscape.”

 The Colville Tribes’ approximately 9,500 members rely heavily on timber revenue and other natural resources, The Spokesman-Review reported.